 Using a strengths-based approach centred around special interest projects and diverse social groups, our overall aim is to engage and motivate participants and build feelings of self-worth.

 Together, we identify interests and establish goals, planning how to achieve these together.
 Members then discuss and plan future sessions, which can include incursions, community outings, special guests, and special interest projects.

-- Specific skills development – for example coding, film making, robotics, cooking, art, digital media
+- Skills development – for example coding, film making, robotics, cooking, art, digital media